 Every pupil has the right to come to school and feel happy and secure and have the opportunity to achieve their potential in an environment free from intimidation and fear.

-At Whitley Memorial we aim to create a caring, secure environment based upon the Christian ethos and Core Values in which children are actively encouraged to co-operate and show respect for the views, needs and rights of others and feel valued as a member of the school community.
+At Whitley Memorial we aim to create a caring, secure environment, based upon our distinct Christian vision, ethos and core values (Thankfulness, Trust, Perseverance, Justice, Service, Truthfulness, Generosity, Compassion, Courage, Forgiveness, Friendship and Respect), in which children are actively encouraged to co-operate and show respect for the views, needs and rights of others and feel valued as a member of the school community and therefore allowing all our children to flourish.
 In addition, we aim to encourage positive attitudes towards equal opportunities, race issues and religion through a programme of personal and social education.